Nitrostarch

-Nitrostarch is the common name of a secondary explosive similar to nitrocellulose.
+Nitrostarch is a secondary explosive similar to nitrocellulose.
 Much like starch, it is made up of two components, nitrated amylose and nitrated amylopectin.
 Nitrated amylopectin generally has a greater solubility than amylose; however, it is less stable than nitrated amylose.

-The solubility, detonation velocity, and impact sensitivity depends heavily on the level of nitration.
+The solubility, detonation velocity, and impact sensitivity depend heavily on the level of nitration.

 Synthesis

 Nitrostarch is made by dissolving starch in red fuming nitric acid.
 It is then precipitated by adding the solution to concentrated sulfuric acid.

-C6H12O6 + 4NHO3 <=> 4C6H6N4O13 + 4H2O

 Nitrostarch can be stabilized by refluxing it in ethanol to drive off the left over nitric acid.

 History

 Nitrostarch was first discovered by French chemist and pharmacist Henri Braconnot.

+After stabilizers (such as ammonium oxalate) were devised in the early 1900s to prolong its shelf life, it was started to be used as an industrial explosive.

-In World War I, it was used as a filler in hand grenades.
+During World War I, it was used as a filler in hand grenades.